JosephJ12/cybersecurity-portfolio/Risk Assessment Case Study - OWASP Juice Shop/README.md

 This project simulates the role of an **Application Security Engineer** securing a vulnerable production web application using OWASP Juice Shop.

-Unlike traditional security labs focused only on vulnerability discovery, this project demonstrates:
+Going beyond traditional security labs focused only on vulnerability discovery, this project demonstrates:

 - Code-level vulnerability remediation
 - Real-world security control implementation